abelbg/CSIM-AID-Challenges/README.md

 # AID-Challenges

+> For a detailed explanation please check the PDF files.

 ## Challenge 1 - Interactive Selection of Generative Art

 These algorithmically generated figures evolve over time, following the genetic algorithm steps of selection and reproduction.
 The fitness of a figure is tied to the length of time that the user rolls the mouse over the figure.
 This is known as interactive selection, a genetic algorithm with fitness values assigned by users.